Mitch Easter: Shalini and solo projects

 By 1990, Easter had become known primarily as a producer and engineer.
 During the 1990s, Easter rarely performed or recorded his own music, although he did join Velvet Crush as a touring guitarist for a time in the mid-1990s.

-In 2000, Easter re-teamed with Let's Active member Eric Marshall and with Shalini Chatterjee (who married Easter in 2003), to form the trio Shalini.
+In 2000, Easter re-teamed with Let's Active member Eric Marshall and Shalini Chatterjee, Easter's then-wife, to form the trio Shalini.
 The three also briefly played under the name The Fiendish Minstrels, which featured Easter's lead vocals, as well as a selection of Let's Active tunes in its repertoire.
 With Easter as guitarist for the band Shalini, as well as its producer, Shalini released the albums We Want Jelly Donuts (2000), Metal Corner (2004) and The Surface and the Shine (2007).

-Mitch Easter released his first solo album, Dynamico, on March 13, 2007.
+Easter released his first solo album, Dynamico, on March 13, 2007.
 The record was the first on his own imprint, Electric Devil Records, and was initially distributed by 125 Records.
 Dynamico marked Easter's first work as frontman of a band in the 18 years since he disbanded Let's Active.
 Easter formed a combo that toured with him in 2007 in support of the album, with the group Shalini as the opening act, to promote Dynamico and Shalini's 2007 album The Surface and the Shine.

 Easter dismissed Chatterjee from his band in January 2010, and the two had divorced by 2011.
 Their "recording relationship" was dissolved prior to the release of Shalini's 2010 album Magnetic North, which was produced by Easter, but on which he did not perform.